vfarcic/devops26/manuscript/15-advanced-pipelines.md

     Setup Jx Git Credentials       6s 1s Succeeded
 ```

-Judging from the output of the latest activity, the number of steps dropped drastially.
-That's the expected behavior ssince we told Jenkins X to override the release pipeline with "nothing".
+Judging from the output of the latest activity, the number of steps dropped drastically.
+That's the expected behavior since we told Jenkins X to override the release pipeline with "nothing".
 We did not specify replacement steps that should be executed instead of those inherited from the build pack.
-So, the only steps executed arre those related to Git since they are universal and noot tied to any specific pipeline.
+So, the only steps executed are those related to Git since they are universal and not tied to any specific pipeline.

 Please press *ctrl+c* to stop watching the activities.

 In our case, overriding the whole `release` pipeline might be too much.
-We do not have a problem with all of, but only with the `build` stage inside the `release` pipeline.
+We do not have a problem with all of the inherited steps, but only with the `build` stage inside the `release` pipeline.
 So, we'll override only that one.

 Since we are about to modify the pipeline yet again, we might want to add the `rollout` command to the `release` pipeline as well.
-In the long run, it'll notify us if a release cannot be rolled out.
+It'll notify us if a release cannot be rolled out.

 Off we go.